flowerinthenight/hedge/README.md

 ## What does it do?
 Leader election is handled by [spindle](https://github.com/flowerinthenight/spindle).
 Two APIs are provided for storage: `Put()` and `Get()`.
 All nodes/pods can serve the `Get()` calls, while only the leader handles the `Put()` API.
 If a non-leader node/pod calls `Put()`, that call is forwarded to the leader, who will do the actual write.
 All `Put()`'s are append-only.

-A `HasLock()` function is also available for distributed locking, although you can use spindle separately for that, if you prefer.

 A `Send()` API is also provided for members to be able to send simple request/reply-type messages to the current leader at any time.
 A streaming equivalent (gRPC) is also available.

 A `Broadcast()` API is also available for all nodes/pods.
 Note that due to the nature of k8s deployments or MIGs (nodes/pods come and go) and the internal heartbeat delays, some nodes/pods might not receive the broadcast message at call time, although all nodes/pods will have the complete broadcast target list eventually.
 Hedge uses a combination of heartbeats and broadcasts to propagate member information to all nodes/pods; non-leaders send liveness heartbeats to the leader while the leader broadcasts active members to all nodes/pods.
 A streaming equivalent (gRPC) is also available.